Bureau of Land Management: FY2026 Appropriations

 The Bureau of Land Management (BLM), in the Department of the Interior (DOI), manages 244 million acres of federal land, nearly all in the West.
 Under its multiple-use mission, BLM manages lands for diverse purposes, including livestock grazing, energy development, recreation, and conservation.
 The agency also administers onshore federal energy and mineral resources generally.

 BLM discretionary appropriations typically are provided in Title I of Interior, Environment, and Related Agencies appropriations acts.
-For FY2025, the enacted level in P.L.
-119-4, the Full-Year Continuing Appropriations and Extensions Act, 2025, was $1,412.0 million.
-BLM also receives a portion of the discretionary appropriations to DOI for wildland fire management.
 In addition, BLM receives mandatory (permanent) appropriations under various statutes.
-The Interior Budget in Brief estimated FY2025 mandatory appropriations at $507.2 million, excluding $95.0 million for BLM deferred maintenance.
+The Interior Budget in Brief (p.
+7) estimated FY2025 mandatory appropriations at $507.2 million, excluding $95.0 million for BLM deferred maintenance (DM), as per the FY2025 BLM Budget Justification (p.
+306).

 FY2026 Discretionary Appropriations Action